7.6 Mechanisms of early detection and signposting of young people facing health risks

 With the help of the Act CXXXIV of 2012. on the suppression of underage smoking and on the retail trade of tobacco products (2012. évi CXXXIV. törvény), the government radically altered the structure of the tobacco market in Hungary by reallocating concessions of tobacco selling rights and introducing strict regulations on young people's access to tobacco.

-The since defunct Ministry of Human Capacities launched a programme called Tobbacco Control in Hungary (Dohányzás Visszaszorítása Magyarországon) which is a comprehensive prevention programme for pre-school and school-aged children.
+The since defunct Ministry of Human Capacities launched a programme called Tobacco Control in Hungary (Dohányzás Visszaszorítása Magyarországon) which is a comprehensive prevention programme for preschool and school-aged children.
 Their organisation is the Hungarian Focal Point for Tobacco Control (Dohányzás Fókuszpont).
+The Department of Public Health in the Ministry of Interior (Belügyminisztérium) is responsible for its operation.
 The aims of the organisation includes:

 'Implementing smoking prevention activities targeting youth and working out prevention programmes, collecting best practices, preparing cadastres and advising programmes for education institutions.
 Developing methodologies of national dissemination and participating in the implementation of these.'